 There may still a tendency to look to others to guide us.
 But at some point it becomes our turn- our responsibility.
 Sooner or later it is our time to make the tough calls.
 It is the changing of the guard.
 But this doesn’t always come naturally.
 It can be pretty comfortable letting someone else make the calls.
 And we are creatures of habit.
-Often, it becomes part of our routine to go to the previous leader rather than think it out ourselves.
+Often, it becomes part of our routine to go to the previous leader rather than think it

 And it doesn’t happen on its own.
 We have to choose it.
 We have to assume risk.
 There is only so far studying it, getting mentored, and preparing for it can take us.
 For this, we have to change our mentality.
 We have to go through a rite of passage of some sort so we see ourselves differently.

 And we have to learn leading by leading.
 There is part of this that can be only learned by making the clutch call when others are counting on you.
 We have to be willing to fail and have it affect others.
 There is part of this that we can only get by having someone come to us after the fact and say that decision you made really affected me negatively.

 That’s when we start really paying attention.
 There is no longer the luxury of being casual and aloof any more.
 Sounds terrible, huh?